 - 1 T dried oregano

 - 1 bay leaf

-- 3 large (30oz) cans tomato product (crushed, diced, or whole, all are fine)
+- 3 28oz cans tomato product (crushed, diced, or whole broken up, all are fine)

 - Parmesan cheese for serving

 - Heat olive oil in a large pot over medium heat.